preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Custom block header size now starts at 1px instead of 30px.
 - The page rollup now works correctly in SPFx (#118051).
 - Scheduled pages can now be edited even after the schedule is set (#118473).
+- The news roller can now be configured to not automatically rotate.

 Document Management
 ***********************
 - Support for vsdx icons.
 - The Tabs Drafts, Tasks, and Published now has a larger click area (#117861).
 - Built in properties are now visible in the properties dialog (#118418).
+- Its now possible to define a tenant wide base query for what Omnia considers a document.
+This base query will be used by omnia when loading documents from SharePoint.
+This will make it possible to show more filetypes in the document rollup. (#118655).

 Tenant Administration
 ***********************